stephenajulu/julzinsight.co/content/services/open-source-solutions.md

 - **n8n**: Secure, AI-native workflow automation

 ### 30. IT Infrastructure
 Build resilient and scalable IT environments with open-source infrastructure solutions.
-Empower your organization with robust, flexible, and cost-effective tools to manage networks, servers, and resources effectively.
+Empower your organization with robust, flexible, and cost-effective tools to manage networks, servers, and resources.

 **Examples**:
 - **OpenStack**: An open-source cloud computing platform that provides infrastructure-as-a-service (IaaS) solutions for building and managing public and private clouds, offering scalability and integration capabilities.